The Omni-Channel Experience: Definition and 5 Examples

 Omni-channel is not a panacea

 While this may sound like omni-channel is the panacea that consumers want, and every sector is trying to implement, it does come with a few caveats.
-Forbes reported on the pitfalls that lie in wait for companies seeking to use the omni-channel advantage.
+More than a few, honestly.
+Forbes reported on the pitfalls that lie in wait for companies that try to use the omni-channel advantage.

-Chief among these has been focusing on channel integration without knowing what real customers want and delivering it.
-So, what does it take to avoid these stumbling-blocks and getting the customer experience right?
-There is lots of work to do before you pour your efforts into the omni-channel experience.
+Chief among these has been a focus on channel integration before understanding what real customers actually want.
+A question that keeps coming up is what does it take to avoid these stumbling-blocks and get the customer experience right?
+There’s lots of work to do before you pour your efforts into the omni-channel experience.
+Can you just throw technology at the problem?
+No.

 First and foremost, you have to find out what, exactly, do the customers want from their interaction with you.
 That means a lot of market research and analytics work.

-Understanding consumer behavior is the first step towards influencing it.
+Understanding consumer behavior comes first - only then can you shape it.
 Next, you need to draw up a roadmap of your digital strategy, implement it, evaluate it, and go back to the drawing-board if need be.
-Based on hundreds of implementations we have observed across industries, most companies probably skip the evaluation step entirely.
-We have listed some of the ways in which the omni-channel experience is successful, but we could just as easily have pointed to failures.
+At Tallyfy, we’ve observed across hundreds of implementations that most companies probably skip the evaluation step entirely.
+We’ve listed some of the ways in which the omni-channel experience is successful, but we could just as easily have pointed to failures.

 These all have one thing in common.
-Overlooking customer needs and thinking the omni-channel experience is going to be some kind of profit-enhancing panacea is a big mistake.
+Overlooking customer needs and thinking the omni-channel experience is going to be some kind of profit-enhancing panacea is a painful mistake.

 Tallyfy is a workflow management software that puts together all of your business processes in one place.
 Streamline & automate your marketing initiatives - schedule a free demonstration today.